fieldtrip/website/tutorial/automatic_artifact_rejection.md

 The output of ft_rejectartifact will contain the cfg.trl, which is the cleaned trial definition, and cfg.trlold which contains the old trl (the output of **[ft_definetrial](https://github.com/fieldtrip/fieldtrip/blob/release/ft_definetrial.m)**).

-If you call ft_artifact_zvalue with cfg as output argument (e.g. ''cfg = ft_artifact_zvalue(cfg)''), you can directly feed that output into ft_rejectartifact.
+If you call ft_artifact_zvalue with cfg as output argument (e.g., ''cfg = ft_artifact_zvalue(cfg)''), you can directly feed that output into ft_rejectartifact.
 Examples of this will be given below.

 ## Examples for getting started